-In February 2007, Australia and Croatia finalised air services arrangements, including a Memorandum of Understanding and text of an Air Services Agreement to be recommended to respective governments.
-The arrangement will enable airlines of both sides to operate daily services between Australia and Croatia and help to expand tourism and commercial links.
+In 2013, Australia and Croatia signed an Air Services Agreement.
+The Agreement, together with a Memorandum of Understanding between the aeronautical authorities, entitles airlines of both countries to operate daily services between Australia and Croatia and may help to expand tourism and commercial links. ’

 Bilateral economic and trade relationship